Chris Fusaro: International career

 Fusaro won honours at all three Scotland age-grade levels from under-18 to under-20 as well as Scotland 7s and Scotland A squads.

 Fusaro represented Scotland A at the IRB Nations Cup in Romania and represented his country at rugby sevens in the 2010 Commonwealth Games in Delhi.

 In sevens, he played for the Rugby Ecosse Scotland squad in the Singapore event in October 2007, played for Scotland in the eight tournaments on the 2007–08 IRB Sevens World Series as well as a further two in the edition.

 Coaching career

 On 21 July 2016 it was announced that Fusaro would become a backroom coach at Stirling County in addition to his Warriors duties.

 He moved to be an Assistant Coach of Glasgow High Kelvinside in 2019.

 Outside of rugby

 Athletics

 Fusaro was also part of the Bell Baxter 4 × 100 m relay team which won the Scottish Schools Under-17 Championship.

 Family

 He is of Scottish and Italian ancestry.

-On 13 June 2015 Fusaro married his long-term girlfriend, Katie Megan Fusaro.

-On 9 June 2016 Fusaro and his wife, Katie Fusaro, gave birth to their first child Sofia Rita Fusaro.

-On 16 April 2018 Federico David Fusaro joined the family.